AndersDeath/diary2/000-current.md

 # 17 August - Samstag - Yerevan - 695 Tag der Einwanderung - Heat Sunny

 I don't feel good today but went for a walk with Ksusha.
+We planned to visit cinema, so I could not cancell this.